ibm-cloud-docs/db2wh-saas/user_mgmt.md

 {: caption="Table 2.
 Roles and service actions" caption-side="top"}

+#### Password Policy

+Administrators can update or delete the existing password policy, create new password policies, and assign a specific password policy to a user on the Manage Users console page, or by using REST API endpoints.
+For more information, see [Password Policy](https://www.ibm.com/docs/en/db2w-as-a-service?topic=management-password-policy){: external}

 For more information about user management, see [Database user management]( https://www.ibm.com/docs/en/db2woc?topic=SS6NHC/com.ibm.swg.im.dashdb.security.doc/doc/user_mgmnt.htm){: external}